damienmarchandfr/mailboxlayer-node-client/README.md

         free: boolean = true
         // Reflects the quality and deliverability of the requested email address
         score: number = 1
+		// Result from cache or not
+		alreadyInDatabase : boolean = false
     }

 Email class has the following methods: